olvyhq/docusaurus-integration-example/README.md

 ## Integrating Olvy

-1. Create a widget on the Olvy dashboard on [https://app.olvy.co/widgets/announcements](https://app.olvy.co/widgets/announcements).
-Customize it according to your needs.
-Decide the target element you want to use to open your widget and its selector.

-   By default it is `#olvy-whats-new` which means Olvy will look for an element with where `id="olvy-whats-new"` to link to your widget.

-2. First, let's add a "What's New" button to the Navbar.
+1. First, let's add a "What's New" button to the Navbar.
 To do this, we've added the following in our `docusaurus.config.js` in themeConfig -> navbar -> items

 ```